Page updated Nov 29, 2023

 Connect your app code to API

 In this guide, you will connect your application code to the backend API using the Amplify Libraries.
-We will review how to install and configure Amplify Libraries.
+Before you begin, you will need:

 • npm installed